-The construction of a second railroad bridge over the Osage River will require a significantly large amount of manufactured goods and supplies.
-The bridge is to be constructed of newly manufactured steel girders and beams.
-The project also requires a wide variety of other materials including track and track-related materials (such as switches, ties, plates, spikes), electronic signal devices, culverts, aggregate, silt fence, chain link fence, asphalt, lime fertilizer, seed and mulch.
+The construction of the universal crossover in Webster will require the purchase of a wide variety of supplies and manufactured goods including track and track-related materials (such as switches, ties, plates, spikes), electronic signal devices, aggregate, silt fence, seed and mulch.

-The total material cost is expected to exceed \$23 million.
-As with the current FRA- sponsored project to build the new Shell Spur siding near California, MO, all purchased products will comply with the "Buy America" provisions, and local suppliers typically will be used for the commonly available items.
+The total material cost is expected to exceed \$2.4 million.
+As with the current FRA- sponsored project to build a siding near California, MO, all purchased products will comply with the "Buy America" provisions, and local suppliers typically will be used for the commonly available items.
 Thus, this project will stimulate domestic supply and manufacturing industries.